Frimkron/hrbrt/readme.md

 :: Hi there.

-%% Please fill in my questionaire!
+%% Please fill in my questionnaire!

 :: What would you say
 :  is your favourite animal?